AI: the next frontier in dubbing?

 Towards new horizons

-In the same way as the machine translation It has helped the translation business, AI could be a great learning tool for new groups of actors in countries that historically have not opted for dubbing.
-Although OTT platforms have begun to broadcast in many emerging markets (we are folding in Kenya, Nigeria, Vietnam, etc.), where dubbing is not as developed as in traditional dubbing countries, the need to create groups of actors is fundamental.
+In the same way that the machine translation has helped the translation business, AI could be a great learning tool for new groups of actors in countries that historically have not opted for dubbing.
+Although OTT platforms have started broadcasting in many emerging markets (we are dubbing in Kenya, Nigeria, Vietnam, etc.), where dubbing is not as developed as in traditional dubbing countries, the need to create groups of actors is essential.

 And now the scripts?